conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

    system, or a staging directory.

 Projects usually adapt one of the existing build systems, such as GNU autotools, CMake or Meson.
-These build systems in turn generate Makefiles, Ninja build scripts or project files for IDEs to use and perform the actual build.
+These often are not entirely standalone tools but rather serve the purpose of configuring the build and generating build scripts for other tools, such as make, ninja or various Integrated Development Environments.
+These tools in turn consume the build scripts to perform the actual build.

 ## Libraries